shubham225/authorization-service/README.md

     ```bash
    openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem

 5. Above commands will create three files in the `certificates` directory: `keypair.pem`, `public.pem`, and `private.pem`.
-We don't need 'keypair.pem'; this file can be deleted.
+We don't need `keypair.pem`; this file can be deleted.
 The other two files will serve as the private and public keys for signing and validating JWT

 ## License